auth10/auth10.github.com/_posts/2012-06-13-what-is-windows-azure-active-directory.md

 ### General direction

-sync + federation
+Sync + federation

-> comment: sync to avoid latency querying AD information and federation to authenticate users within their corporate boundaries
+> comment: sync to avoid latency querying AD information and federation to authenticate users within their corporate boundaries.

 Windows Azure AD is a projection of your on premise AD.
-It will have a federation server (currently ACS but in the future they will merge), the multi tenant directory and the graph API (think LDAP with a nice HTTP REST + JSON protocol)
+It will have a federation server (currently ACS but in the future they will merge), the multi tenant directory and the graph API (think LDAP with a nice HTTP REST + JSON protocol).

-Protocols that Microsoft will keep investing on: WS-Fed, SAMLP, OAuth2, OpenID Connect (future)
+Protocols that Microsoft will keep investing on: WS-Fed, SAMLP, OAuth2, OpenID Connect (future).

 ### What scenarios they are targeting for the enterprise (big and small)?